When to Pick Sweet Banana Peppers?

 This is important if you want to pick sweet banana peppers and not rotten ones.
 Waiting for too long is a bad idea when harvesting sweet banana peppers.
 The peppers may start to rot while still on the plant.
 Therefore, you must be watchful for any discoloration and check to see if parts of the pepper are soft.
 A banana pepper with soft texture is an indication if it starting to rot.

 The length of a fully grown banana pepper ranges from 4 to 8 inches.
-Be sure that the peppers you are harvesting are completely grown before proceeding to harvesting them.
+Be sure that the peppers you are harvesting are completely grown before proceeding to harvest them.

 When picking the peppers from the plant’s branches, it is a big no-no to pick or pull it by hand.
 Doing so will lead to damaging the plant and this would be bad for the plant.
 In addition, it is also not a good idea to twist the stem, for this will be damaging to both the pepper and the plant.
 As you cut or shear the stems of the peppers from the branches, always make sure that there are no frays from where you cut it.